IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-07-08-compliant-mechanisms.md

 Size and shape optimization—to meet performance requirements such as maximum stress, motion amplification or force amplification etc.

 General Design procedure involves Systematic methods of design of compliant mechanisms starting from functional specifications.
-First is deriving the topology (configuration) of a compliant mechanism given the desired input forces and output displacements.
+First is deriving the topology of a compliant mechanism given the desired input forces and output displacements.
 Next, is optimizing the size and shape of various elements of a compliant mechanism in order to satisfy prescribed mechanical or geometric advantage, stress constraints, size constraints etc.

 ![alt text](/blog/assets/img/compliantMechanisms/pic 6.png)

-## ADVANTAGES OF COMPLIANT MECHANISMS
+## Advantages of Compliant Mechanisms

 There are a number of reasons why a compliant mechanism may be considered for use in a particular application.